andrew-codes/devtools/features.md

 ### Commands

+> For more detailed usage of commands, see below this list.

 - `pull` => `git pull`
 - `fa` => `git fetch --all` (fetch history from all remotes)
 - `st` => `git status`